waal70/home-infra/debian-preseed/tftp-HOWTO.md

 tar -xvf netboot.tar.gz
 rm netboot.tar.gz

+You now have two options:
-Now manipulate initrd.gz with a preseed.cfg file:
+OPTION ONE: Manipulate initrd.gz with a preseed.cfg file:

 gunzip initrd.gz
 echo preseed.cfg | cpio -H newc -o -A -F initrd gzip initrd

-in debian-installer/amd64/pxelinux.cfg is the file "default" Edit to reflect a timeout value (non-zero) to autoboot (e.g. 50 for 5 seconds) Add a stanza to preselect "install" as default by adding to the end of this file: default install

 in debian-installer/amd64/boot-screens/txt.cfg
 add to the append-line:
 "auto=true priority=critical interface=auto"

+OPTION TWO: Provide preseed-url as a boot option:

+Leave the folder intact, just edit the boot options in /debian-installer/amd64/boot-screens/txt.cfg: add to the append-line:
+"auto=true priority=critical interface=auto preseed/url=http://<servername-or-ip/preseed.cfg"

+FOR BOTH OPTIONS:
+in debian-installer/amd64/pxelinux.cfg is the file "default" Edit to reflect a timeout value (non-zero) to autoboot (e.g. 50 for 5 seconds) Add a stanza to preselect "install" as default by adding to the end of this file: default install

 Now, change your DHCP server to give network boot options (IP and filename).
 For IP, select the designated server.
 As filename, put /pxelinux.0
 Enjoy your network boot!

-Should we create a home directory?
-In that case, specify -m
+To prep for ansible-user:
+Using preseed/late_command:
-1) Use late_command to add user 'ansible' (use mkpasswd -m sha-512 to generate password):
+1) Use late_command to add user 'ansible'
-2) Then, use another late_command to pass it the appropriate public key:
+1a) Use mkpasswd -m sha-512 to generate password, but it is preferred to not set a password and allow key login only
+2) Be sure to escape $-characters in the generated password.
+Backslash is the escape-characters
+3) Create the .ssh folder in the user's home
+4) Add the user to the sudo group
+5) Add the user's public key to the .authorized_keys file.
+You can generate a new key-pair with ssh-keygen
+6) Set the appropriate permissions on file and folder
+7) Enable passwordless sudo for this user
+8) Set the appropriate permissions on the sudo entry for the user

-Resulting lines are here:
+Resulting lines command is here:
+This is the line if you have a password:

-d-i preseed/late_command string in-target useradd -m ansible -p $6$6E8C5G1ewqDviRc1$I4XcH5Y9HdhdVjQDnT9AW6aErJv0wTzukTNps0lMe0VbH.Tk4QyU9ntnipEL2zpf0H0ne9KkvN1nKdddDHEfg. d-i preseed/late_command string in-target mkdir -p /home/ansible/.ssh; \
+# d-i preseed/late_command string in-target useradd -m -p \$6\$9xnTHkQ1U34iKGb0\$JOPr5hSM5W085TvbxH1ETdQblQS3isAIvmQun3e8qa06cFOYVAVxY6uc/bUadHAUO.02kK.ayjYyL3mWZMli.1 ansible; \
+This is the line should you decide to use key login only (preferred) d-i preseed/late_command string in-target useradd -m ansible; \
+in-target mkdir -p /home/ansible/.ssh; \
+in-target usermod -aG sudo ansible; \
 in-target /bin/sh -c "echo 'ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQCy/RzRMaaeY2w6xtOyETFzlu3FjXHpsD6WEpo3dBXXi2FpN79RQz/ybJF3rJ1CPR0S8NXPbzWXFOf6o9bOETQDKxAQwuEa9K08o4d3aa62QheeBJWvYgOxO827mYS19u6RmsEYWDbtEqudMdDg2rKEBT/HFTf4cvphpvJSCGAkQNSjKCTx0UTqZmKxX8idDemLqxU3VT9ebmfonKQ90Xn1tq/qkZRDMf8yeL90kyHpMLZJhDT91WQvVFuA+eYCXZtIhhNMl71CfizwKHtrvvs59ej3GB29LZClaeTuSO0dBSUvK+cXNFD7JBbkZlz6MFwsl+xpPGfGHqTMIqP/1+rFzwIxJ4KfcEHy7kqH0z101oWqTHJ4QA3I7jMlgZv5kUYNji1CzVGhMM6JK1isKjiXrzQgRCqbEVSBkh0iNDMIs8jEvwOtJAb1UVDopL4gmuTEoPvhbivZxbaUC2S5EuKXZ3N30kKtUiH22DXZ58OGtFavsTyxReWkSRVB3Sm/B9U= ansible' >> /home/ansible/.ssh/authorized_keys"; \
-in-target chown -R ansible:user /home/ansible/.ssh/; \
+in-target chown -R ansible:ansible /home/ansible/.ssh/; \
 in-target chmod 600 /home/ansible/.ssh/authorized_keys; \
-in-target chmod 700 /home/ansible/.ssh/
+in-target chmod 700 /home/ansible/.ssh/; \
+in-target /bin/sh -c "echo 'ansible ALL=(ALL) NOPASSWD:ALL' > /etc/sudoers.d/ansible"; \
+in-target chmod 440 /etc/sudoers.d/ansible;